pytomtoto/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/local-authentication/_index.md

 ---
-title: Configuring Local Authentication
+title: 配置本地认证
 weight: 3075
 ---

 Regardless of whether you use external authentication, you should create a few local authentication users so that you can continue using Rancher if you your external authentication service encounters issues.

 1. From the **Global** view, select **Users** from the main menu.